stevefoga/landsat-tools/qa/README.md

 ## Caveats
 * Finds file name(s) by band, using os.walk().
-XML-based file name discovery not fully implemented.
+XML-based file name discovery not implemented.
 * If archive mode is used (default), data files are cleaned up after analysis.
 * File names must be identical, otherwise scenes are not compared.